tracelink/code-samples/authentication.md

 }
 ```

-Here is an example of the response you should receive:
+Here is an example response:

 ```json
 {